Smoke from the exhaust pipe can be of various types and can be caused by various reasons and situations.

 Smell the Smoke

-The first thing you should do is to taste or smell the smoke coming from the exhaust pipe.
+The first thing you should do is taste or smell the smoke coming from the exhaust pipe.
 If it has a sweet smell, it’s coolant.

-If the smoke doesn’t smell or taste anything more than water, it’s most likely condensation, and the smoke will go away after the car is heated up.
+If the smoke doesn’t smell or taste like anything more than water, it’s most likely condensation, and the smoke will go away after the car is heated up.

 Use a Pressure Tester